 The Pemberton area is very active geologically and it is best to check with Forest Services to make certain of site access before heading out to hot springs in the district.

 A wonderful, naturally formed hot spring located in the traditional territory of the Xa’xtsa First Nations who have been usign tehhot springs for many generations and still to this day perform spiritual and cleansing ceremonies here.
 The springs are located about 2 hours drive from Pemberton within a BC Recreation site nestled in a valley with the beautiful Sloquet Creek running along the southern boundary.
 Accessed via the InSHUCKch Forest Service Road.

 Skookumchuck / Tsek Hot Springs

 Skookumchuck Hot Springs, tub style pools, are loated 1.5 hours north of Pemberton along the edge of the huge Lillooet River.
 The name Skookumchuck means ‘strong water’ in the language of the Chinook people of the Pacific Northwest.
 Accessed via the InSHUCKch Forest Service Road.

 One of the most popular hikes in the Pemberton area is Keyhole Hot Springs.
 This amazing natural hot springs is located up the Pemberton Meadows, deep down the Meager Creek Forestry Road.
 A newly renovated trail has been installed in the area, allowing you to complete the hike one way in about 35 minutes.
 Driving time from Pemberton to the hot springs 1 hour 15 minutes – one way!

 Once you arrive at the hot springs you are greeted by three intimate tubs located along the Lillooet Lake River.
 Due to the popularity of the location plan to arrive early or go mid week in order to secure tubing time!
-For more information on this hike visit this useful link.
+Get more information on this hike >